maaclin/DevOps/NETWORKING/project-ec2-nginx/README.md

 ### Purchase Domain:

-Register nginxcoderco.click via Cloudflare or Route 53 (approximately $3 a year for the .click domain different domains vary in price).
+Register nginxcoderco.click via Cloudflare or Route 53 (around $3 a year for the .click domain different domains vary in price).
 Set nameservers to Cloudflare or use Route 53’s hosted zone.